-From brownies to medicated muscle creams, you can find cannabis concentrates in hundreds of products.
+From weed oil cartridges to medicated muscle creams, you can find cannabis concentrates in hundreds of products.

 Concentrates can also help increase the potency of your flower.
 The next time you pack a bowl with cannabis flower, try sprinkling kief on top, or add drops of concentrate oil to cannabis flower before rolling your joint.
 Cannabis concentrate products can also be consumed on their own.
 For example, concentrates can be vaporized using a portable vaporizer or dab rig (this activity is referred to as “dabbing”).
 Dabbing has quickly become one of the most popular consumption methods in the market.

 In order to prepare yourself for the diverse world of cannabis concentrates, it’s important to learn about each type, how to dab or consume them, as well as how they are made.
 That way, the next time someone asks you: what is marijuana wax or cannabis concentrate?
 You can bestow your newly acquired wealth of knowledge upon them.

 Concentrates let you experience cannabis in a multitude of ways; they come in a variety of textures and can be consumed using several different methods.
 The look and feel of a concentrate doesn’t necessarily indicate its level of quality (effects, flavor, potency); these are simply aesthetics that can help you keep track of your personal preferences.